lalithsuresh/lalithsuresh.github.io/_posts/2020-09-27-Low-Level-Advice-For-Systems-Research.md

 for the suspected factors.

 A particularly dangerous example I've seen is to declare victory the moment one sees their system beat the baseline in end-to-end metrics.
-For example, "we improved transaction throughput by 800x over baseline Y" (ratios that are quite fashionable these days!).
+For example, "our nifty algorithm improves transaction throughput by 800x over baseline Y" (ratios that are quite fashionable these days!).
-Again, don't assume, but follow up with the required lower-level analysis to confirm you can thoroughly explain *why* the performance disparity exists.
+Again, don't assume it was because of your algorithm, but follow up with the required lower-level analysis to confirm you can thoroughly explain *why* the performance disparity exists.
 Some basic questions you can ask your data, based on unfortunate examples I've encountered in the wild:
 * are you sure your database is not faster on reads because all reads return `null`?